brownt47/ChatGPT_Prompts/Students.md

 Echo back some of the topics discussed.
 Provide a statement of encouragement on the upcoming final exam.
 Sign off as Timothy Brown, Instructor
-Post is deliminatted as ''' text '''
+Post is delimited as ''' text '''
 Post:
 '''
 Lily Tomlin posted: